Syntrice/SyntriceEShop/README.md

 # Syntrice EShop

-A work-in-progress ecommerce system example, consisting of backend API (WIP) and frontend web app (TBC).
+A work-in-progress ecommerce API built using ASP.NET.
+As an exercise in authentication and cybersecurity, it features password hashing and salt generation using Pbkdf2, and configurable JWT authentication with refresh token support.
 Follows test-driven-development on the Service and Controller layers.

 ## Features